YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 2.3.
 Questions
 Sometimes during the workings of your project you encounter problems, which are complex enough not to allows the definition of an issue.
-In those cases it would be more rational to just register the question, discuss it or review it later on, and define the issue as soon as the problem domain is understood and even possible issue solution could be proposed
+In those cases it would be more rational to just register the question, discuss it or review it later on, and define the issue as soon as the problem domain is understood and even possible issue solution could be proposed.